-Either a jacket extender or baby wearing jacket is a great way to keep your baby warm and protected in warm weather.
+Either a jacket extender or baby wearing jacket is a great way to keep your baby warm and protected on a cold day in winter.

 - Winter baby clothes

-Dress your baby in layers starting with a base layer then a fleece bunting.
-You can use a snowsuit or a stroller bag (this is our favorite one for our Canadian audience) depending if you’ll be carrying your baby or using a stroller.
+Start by dressing your baby in layers beginning with a base layer then a fleece bunting.
+Then you can add a snowsuit or a warm stroller sleeping bag depending if you’ll be carrying your baby or using a stroller.

 Don’t forget a warm winter hat and baby mitts to help keep little hands warm (we love these Stonz baby mitts).

 - Stroller weather shield